pklaus/Locus_Live-Tracking_BottlePy/README.md

 This is a web api based on bottle.py to store location information generated using Locus Map Pro Live-Tracking.

-Up to now this project is not quite finished or polished but it does work already.

 You can run the `./app.py` file in this project and set up Locus on your Android phone to POST to the URL
 <http://example.com:8080/api/event> where example.com